We asked more than 10,000 speech therapists: “What’s your best tip for using Speech Blubs?”

 Use our section Mouth Gym to warm up and get ready to practice.
 The children love seeing themselves with a chicken on their head or kitty ears!
 You can use that to practice describing and using spatial concepts.
 Challenge the kids to have a conversation based on their character in the app.
 Use the app to elicit any sound vocalizations when they’re not quite ready for more structured drill work.

 Therapists continue the activity from Speech Blubs and break it into smaller bits to help teach it explicitly.
 They slow it down to make it easier for the children to follow.
-Encouraged them to form the correct mouth movements, then adding the sounds later.
+Encourage them to form the correct mouth movements, then add the sounds later.

 The consensus among therapists is that our app works wonderfully with kids who have just started to babble.
 It improves their attention, imitation skills, articulation, comprehension, and vocabulary.
-Numerous positive effects have been reported for kids with Autism, Speech delay, Apraxia, Down syndrome, even with completely nonverbal kids.
+Numerous positive effects have been reported for kids with Autism, speech delay, Apraxia, Down syndrome, and even completely non-verbal kids.

 It’s an app built for TWO!
 REALLY BE THERE WITH YOUR CHILD.
 We cannot emphasize that enough.
-Speech Blubs app will help you to spend some quality time together.
-We alongside therapists encourage you, parents, to use it regularly at home, as an addition or a helpful tool, but don’t let it replace one-on-one practice time with your child.
+The Speech Blubs 2 app will help you to spend some quality time together.
+We, as well as our therapists encourage you, parents, to use it regularly at home, as an addition or a helpful tool, but don’t let it replace one-on-one practice time with your child.

 Tell us your Speech Blubs story or tip, send us an email to firstname.lastname@example.org.